09 Aug N.C. Marine Fisheries Commission will vote on Southern flounder amendment

 The public may listen to the meeting online.
 Up to 200 participants may listen to audio and view presentations in real-time on a first-come, first-served basis.
 Directions for participating in the webcast, including information on system requirements and testing, can be found here.
 Following the meeting, an audio recording will be posted online.

 The commission is scheduled to:

 - Vote on final approval of Amendment 2 to the Southern Flounder Fishery Management Plan.
 The commission voted in June to select its preferred management options.
-The and other related information is available on the on the division’s website.
+The specific Marine Fisheries Commission preferred management options and other related information is available on the southern flounder information page on the division’s website.

 - Receive a new petition for rulemaking from the N.C.
 Wildlife Federation and vote on whether to initiate the rulemaking process.
 The petition asks the commission to designate all internal coastal waters not otherwise designated as nursery areas as Shrimp Trawl Management Areas.
 The petition also asks for gear and time restrictions within these new areas.